isabella232/help-7/gitbook/cmp/services/consulting-support/README.md

 {% endhint %}

 1. Select the severity of your request.
 Each severity level corresponds with a target response time:
-   * General Guidance — Four hours
+   * General Guidance &mdash; Four hours
-   * System Impaired — Two hours
+   * System Impaired &mdash; Two hours
-   * Production System Impaired — One hour
+   * Production System Impaired &mdash; One hour
-   * Production System Down — 30 minutes
+   * Production System Down &mdash; 30 minutes
 2. Write a descriptive subject, add any additional CCs to the ticket, and provide a complete description of your request.

 {% hint style="info" %}